 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
 Accordingly, the net deferred tax assets have been fully offset by a valuation allowance.
-The valuation allowance increased by \$14.9 million, \$5.4 million and \$19.7 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-As of December 31, 2013, Sangamo had net operating loss carryforwards for federal and state income tax purposes of approximately \$209 million and \$199 million, respectively.
-If not utilized, the net federal and state operating loss carryforwards will begin to expire in 2018 and 2014 respectively.
-The Company also has federal and state research tax credit carryforwards of \$6.2 million and \$6.5 million, respectively.
+The valuation allowance increased by \$9.8 million, \$14.9 million and \$5.4 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+As of December 31, 2014, Sangamo had net operating loss carryforwards for federal and state income tax purposes of approximately \$330.9 million and \$278.1 million, respectively.
+If not utilized, the net federal and state operating loss carryforwards will start to expire in 2018 and 2015 respectively.
+The Company also has federal and state research tax credit carryforwards of \$6.7 million and \$7.0 million, respectively.
 The federal research credits will begin to expire in 2018 while the state research credits have no expiration date.
 Utilization of the Company's net operating loss carryforwards and research tax credit carryforwards may be subject to substantial annual limitations due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The annual limitation could result in the expiration of the net operating loss carryforwards and research tax credit carryforwards before utilization.

-The Company files Federal and state income tax returns with varying statutes of limitations.
-The tax years from 1998 forward remain open to examination due to the carryover of net operating losses or tax credits.
-The Company also files a UK income tax return, and the tax years from 2007 and thereafter remain open to examination.
+The Company files federal and state income tax returns with varying statutes of limitations.
+The tax years from 2000 forward remain open to examination due to the carryover of net operating losses or tax credits.
+The Company also files a UK income tax return, and the tax years from 2008 and thereafter remain open to examination.

 The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-As of December 31, 2013, the Company had no accrued interest and/or penalties.
+As of December 31, 2014, the Company had no accrued interest and/or penalties.
 The unrecognized tax benefits may change during the next year for items that arise in the ordinary course of business.
 In the event that any unrecognized tax benefits are recognized, the effective tax rate will not be affected.